Attendance Procedures for Students

 4. Students and parents/guardians will be notified of each unexcused absence by a phone call to their home.
 It is the student’s responsibility to have the absence cleared through the attendance office.
 All work needs to be made up in any class missed.

-6. Tardies and Absences:
+6. Consequences for Tardies and Absences:

 - Excessive absences (five days or more during a term — excused or unexcused) will be addressed by our Attendance Facilitator and/or an administrator.
 Specific consequences for the excessive absences will include after school detention and may result in the student’s being dropped from the class.
 Hospitalization or extended illness under doctor’s care is considered as exceptions to the “excessive absence rule.”